Run test on Localhost

 curl -G -d "device=192.168.0.103:5555" http://localhost:7777/Android/StopOpen grafana in the browser:

-and check the results, you should see something like this:attention
+http://localhost:3000and check the results, you should see something like this:attention

 Grafana credentials: